ProjectMHQ/projectm/documentation/Commands.md

 ***

-#### World commands and events for private namespaces
+### World commands and events for private namespaces

-Almost any event may come asynchronously, at any time, on the same topic, if it is requred to update the client status.
+Almost any event may come asynchronously, at any time, on the same topic, if it is required to update the client status.

-##### - look
+#### - look

 - request topic: `cmd`
 - request payload: `look [id]`